 Still not sure where to register your name change?

 This is a decision for you to make and we can’t provide any further advice from what appears on the page.
 It makes sense to register your name change in the country where you intend to reside for the foreseeable future, or where you hold the majority of records that will need updating.
 Customers may need to apply for a legal name change in both countries to get all records across both Australia and New Zealand updated into the same name.
 If you need to lodge 2 legal name change applications there are no cost savings or different procedures to follow.

 We are unable to advise you which country you should lodge your legal name change application in for your particular situation as we are not legal experts.
 You should make your own decision based on your personal situation.

 We can help

-If you decide to change names in Australia, and Easy Name Change Australia personalised kit is ideal if you have more than 6 organizations to notify.
-We’ll provide you with the documents needed to legally change names.
-Receive personalized and ready to send forms, emails and letters for for hundreds of Australian organizations.
-In most cases you will need your certificate certified by a JP, so our certified kit is ideal if you don't have time to find a JP.
+If you decide to change names in Australia, our service will save you hours!
+It’s free to browse our database.
+Receive personalised and ready to send forms, letters and emails for hundreds of Australian organisations.
+In most cases, you will need certified copies of your certificate, so our certified kit is ideal if you don’t have time to find a JP.